Code-Institute-Submissions/Jnaesi-groovy-chicken_SepResub/README.md

 # Groovy-Chicken
 ## Introduction
 Groovy Chicken is a website built for an restaurant in HTML and CSS.
-The page is about a restaurant that is located in sweden where you can reserve a table on and see how the restaurant looks and what its all about.
+The page is about a restaurant that is located in sweden that only serves 100% "green" chicken where you can reserve a table on and see how the restaurant looks and what its all about.

 <img src = 'assets/images/Sitefullhome.jpg' alt = "Homepage of the website" width=1200> </img>